Vatican diplomacy at home and abroad

 Is the ambassador supposed to represent France to the Vatican, or the Vatican to France?
 France should say, this is who we pick as our representative, if you don’t like it, we end diplomatic relations.

-However, that’s not what happens.
-In fact, in 2009 the Vatican got away with reprimanding the President of the United States by rejecting all three of his proposed ambassadors, even before they were officially put forward.
+And being gay or divorced are not the only grounds for rejection, as the Americans discovered in 2009.
+The Vatican turned down all three of the ambassadors proposed by the US, even before they were officially put forward.
 They were Catholics who supported women's reproductive choice.
 A few years later the Vatican showed that it scrutinised not only potential ambassadors' private lives and personal opinions, but even any fiction written by them.
 In 2012 a potential Bulgarian ambassador who was married to an Italian was turned away because his novel which contained a gay sex scene.
 Apparently it was consensual and between adults — unlike the actions of all the priests who have raped little boys with impunity.

 For the Church version see “Vatican Diplomacy” (Vatican Information Service, 11 April 1997).